lara-ML2025/Project/README.md

 ---

 ## Main Data Sources
-- **TMDb API**: metadata for ~4,000 horror movies (1950–2024): titles, genres, countries, keywords, posters, etc.
+- **TMDb API**: metadata for ~5,000 horror movies from 1950 to 2024 (titles, genres, countries, keywords, posters, etc.)
-- **LLM-generated labels**: manually defined "fear categories" and applied them using a natural language model.
+- **LLM-generated labels**: manually defined "fear categories" will be applied to the movie database using a large language model
-- **Relevant scholarship**: to inform the typology of fears and interpretation.
+- **Relevant scholarship**: to inform the typology of fears and interpretation (e.g., King’s Danse Macabre (1981); G. Neil Martin’s (Why) Do You Like Scary Movies?
+(2019); etc).

 ---

 ## Notes
 The data is spread across different sources and formats.
 Basic merging and cleaning will involve steps like:
-- Handling missing or short plot overviews (<150 chars).
+- Handling missing or short plot overviews.
-- Parsing and normalizing country and genre fields.
+- Parsing and normalizing fields like country and genre.
 - Extracting LLM-generated fear categories from text responses.
 - Downloading and preprocessing poster images.